-The Community Foundation records gifts of cash and marketable securities as contribution revenue when the gift is pledged or received (if not pledged).
+The Community Foundation records gifts of cash and marketable securities as contribution revenue when the gift is pledged or received.
 Certain gifts of real estate, non-marketable securities or other business ownership interests are subject to an approval process prior to the acceptance of the asset and recorded at fair market value.